Tuned v original

 This is very different from our fast and furious Evo2.

-The car still has engine alterations which make the car very fast, now this is fun, but only for a while!
+The car still has a large turbo and engine alterations which make the car very fast.
+Now this is fun, but only for a while!
 Travelling any distance becomes tiring, super fast acceleration is not always required, a modest boost of torgue mid-revs like the standard white Evo would be welcomed.

 I shouldn't complain, but these changes don't really improve the car for everyday driving.
 The novelty of taking off like a scalded cat begins to fade after a while, and I think about the extra strain on the drive train components, not to mention the fuel cost!

-I greatly admire the engineering skills of race car builders, and I admire their courage in cutting up a valuable antique.
+I greatly admire the engineering skills of race car builders, and I admire their courage in cutting up a valuable classic car.

-The original Lancia engineers were however truly imaginative, and created a vehicle series that'll never be repeated, I respect that and encourage originality!
+The original Lancia engineers were however truly imaginative, and created a vehicle series that'll never be repeated, I respect that and encourage saving

-When Wheeler Dealers wasn't on this year, they replaced it with 'Chasing Classic Cars', I tagged this as more American rubbish, overfed investors throwing money at profit opportunities.
+I assumed the US tv series 'Chasing Classic Cars', would be more American rubbish, overfed investors throwing money at profit opportunities.

-He said an original classic car is 'only original once',
+He said a classic car is 'only original once',

 this is very true.
 I think we must preserve the Deltas